cloudflare/cloudflare-docs/products/images/src/content/url-format.md

     </Definitions>

 - `quality=x` or __`q=x`__
   - Specifies quality for images in JPEG, WebP and AVIF formats.
 The quality is in 1-100 scale, but useful values are between 50 (low quality, small file size) and 90 (high quality, large file size).
 85 is the default.
-It doesn’t do anything for PNG.
+When using the PNG format, an explicit quality setting allows use of PNG8 (palette) variant of the format.

 - `format=auto` or __`f=auto`__
   - Allows serving of the WebP format to browsers that support it.
 If this option is not specified, a standard format like JPEG or PNG will be used.

+- `anim=false`
+  - Reduces animations to still images.
+This setting is recommended to avoid surprisingly large animGIF files, or flashing images.

 - `sharpen=x`
   - Specifies strength of sharpening filter.
 The value is a floating-point number between 0 (no sharpening) and 10 (max).
 1 is a recommended value.